OGCI Performance Data hub

 Summary

-• In 2023, the upstream sector accounted for around 90% of OGCI total methane emissions.
-Venting and fugitive leaks accounted for over almost 70% of total upstream methane emissions.
+The upstream sector accounted for around 93% of OGCI member companies’ total methane emissions in 2024.
+Venting and fugitive emissions accounted for about 25% of total aggregated upstream methane emissions.

-• OGCI member companies are striving to reach near zero methane emissions from their operated assets by 2030.
+OGCI member companies are working to reach near zero methane emissions from their operated assets by 2030.
 They are sharing what they are learning about detection, measurement and abatement across the industry.

 View Tables and Charts